-A county tax collector that elects to seek appointment under s.
-493.6127, F.S., or s.
-790.0625, F.S., to accept new, renewal, and replacement license applications on behalf of the Department may collect fees associated with such activities.
+A county tax collector that elects to seek appointment under ss.
+493.6127, F.S., or 790.0625, F.S., to accept new, renewal, and replacement license applications on behalf of the department may collect fees associated with such activities.
 These fees should cover the cost of the tax collector to provide such services.
-License fees collected will be remitted to the Department by the tax collector.
+License fees collected will be remitted to the department by the tax collector and deposited into the Division of Licensing Trust Fund.